epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 ## **5) Methods**

-Annually measured Civil War Data, with labels on the dependent variable, $Y_{cw}^{ij}$, which is a dummy variable of whether a civil war onset occurred for a given country, i, in a given year j, is provided by Hegre and Sambanis, 2006.
-Therein, is provided 7141 observations, with eighty-eight predictor variables. ...
+Annually measured Civil War Data, with {0,1} labels on the dependent dummy variable, indicating if a civil war outbreak took place, is provided by Hegre and Sambanis, 2006.
+Therein, is provided 7141 observations, with eighty-eight predictor variables.
+First, feature selection using .. is

 ## **6) Proposed timeline**